 The towing and recovery equipment industry places heavy marketing emphasis on product exhibitions at national, regional and international trade shows.
-To focus our marketing efforts and to control marketing costs, we concentrate our efforts on the major trade shows each year, and we work with our network of independent distributors to concentrate on various regional shows.
+To focus our marketing efforts and to control marketing costs at major trade shows each year, we work with our network of independent distributors to concentrate on various regional shows.